-A proper kit of welding gear includes protective welding sleeves.
+A proper kit of welding gear includes protective pair of welding sleeves.

 Sometimes a full leather jacket is too hot or restrictive.